viebel/blog.klipse.tech/_posts/2021-08-24-data-validation-with-json-schema.md

 ---
 layout: post
-title: Data validation with JSON schema
+title: Data validation with JSON Schema
-description:  How to represent data schema with JSON schema.
+description:  How to represent data schema with JSON Schema.
 Benefits of separating data schema from data representation in Data-Oriented Programming.
 date:   2021-09-30 02:15:28 +0200
 categories: javascript
 thumbnail: assets/klipse.png